 After a couple weeks, pick another.
 Then pick another.
 Repeat this process until you have enough habits that you are seeing an improvement in your woodworking.
 Don’t overwhelm yourself by taking on too much.
 Start with one.

 If you incorporate some of these into your process, you will become a much better woodworker.
+If you have any questions about being a modern woodworker, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 - 7 Woodworking Books Available on Amazon

 - Over 1 Million Words Published About Woodworking